Saint Edmund, Downham Market, Norfolk

 Fr.
 James W. Mather ssc

-and Rural Dean of Fincham & Feltwell Deanery in the Diocese of Ely
+and the Fincham & Feltwell Deanery of the Diocese of Ely.

 St Edmund's Church and Church Hall